yorkeccak/finance/README.md

 ## 💡 Example Queries

-Try these powerful queries to see what Finance by Valyu can do:
+Try these powerful queries to see what Finance can do:

-- "Analyze Apple's latest 10-K filing and create a DCF model"
+- "Build a Monte Carlo simulation to predict Tesla's stock price in 6 months"
-- "Compare Tesla's financial metrics with traditional automakers"
+- "Analyze GameStop's latest 10-K filing and extract key financial metrics"
-- "Build a Python model to backtest a momentum trading strategy on SPY"
+- "Research how Trump's latest statements affect Elon Musk's companies"
-- "What are the latest insider trades for semiconductor companies?"
+- "Create an interactive dashboard comparing the 'Magnificent 7' stocks"
-- "Create a dashboard showing sector rotation over the past month"
+- "Do an in-depth report on COVID-19's effect on Pfizer with insider trading data"
-- "Analyze the correlation between Fed minutes sentiment and bond yields"
+- "Analyze PepsiCo's recent SEC filings and calculate key financial ratios"

 ## 🏗️ Architecture